SAP-archive/teched2020-INT260/exercises/ex1-DAR/README.md

 in the **Europe (Frankfurt) - AWS** region.

 We will now set up a Jupyter environment to execute the notebook containing the exercises.
-There are two options: running the Notebook locally or running it on a cloud service.
+There are two options: running the notebook locally or running it on a cloud service.

 #### Executing the Notebook directly in the browser

-The easiest way to get started with Jupyter is to launch the Notebook directly in your browser via mybinder.org via [this link][mybinder].
+The easiest way to get started with Jupyter is to launch the notebook directly in your browser via mybinder.org via [this link][mybinder].

 [mybinder]: https://mybinder.org/v2/gh/SAP-samples/teched2020-INT260/master?filepath=exercises%2Fex1-DAR%2Fteched2020-INT260_Data_Attribute_Recommendation.ipynb